First Quarter Storm: Radicalization of the moderate opposition

-Leadup to martial law
+Lead Up to martial law

 The demonstrations that took place during the first quarter storm are historically remembered as the first stirrings of the social unrest which would eventually lead to Martial Law - what Petronilo Daroy referred to as "a torrent of mass protest actions against everything that was construed as ‘establishment.’"

 In an editorial published in Philippine Panorama, Fred Reyes remarked that these bloody demonstrations may be the signs of an upcoming revolution, shying away from 'traditional Filipino values' such as bahala na, pakikisama, and utang na loob that have long hindered radical change.
 He also stressed that while it seems to be clear to all that change was needed, no one seemed to know what change was needed.
 He also noted the slight difference in tone regarding communism, as people seemed to be more understanding of their cause.
 He had also noted that despite the government's accusations, no communists were produced from the riot groups.

 The First Quarter Storm was followed by a year of demonstrations, varying from picketing, long marches, live theater, people's tribunal, and parliament of the streets.

 These demonstrations contributed to the image of a communist insurgency, which was used as justification for the declaration of Martial Law.